nvmwill/nexmo-developer/_documentation/en/bulk/code-snippets/how-to-send-a-whatsapp-campaign-with-buttons.md

 ---
-title: How to Send a WhatsApp Campaign with Buttons
+title: How to Send a WhatsApp Campaign
+product: bulk
 navigation_weight: 3
 ---

-# How to Send a WhatsApp Campaign with Buttons
+# How to Send a WhatsApp Campaign

 Content here